-- (1) A recognized exchange shall set requirements governing the conduct of its members, including requirements that the members will conduct trading activities in compliance with this Instrument. - (2) A recognized exchange shall monitor the conduct of its members and enforce the requirements set under subsection (1), either - (a) directly, or - (b) indirectly through a regulation services provider. - 7.2 Agreement between a Recognized Exchange and a Regulation Services Provider A recognized exchange that monitors the conduct of its members indirectly through a regulation services provider shall enter into a written agreement with the regulation services provider that provides - that the regulation services provider will monitor the conduct of the members of a recognized exchange;
+- (1) A recognized exchange must set requirements governing the conduct of its members, including requirements that the members will conduct trading activities in compliance with this Instrument. - (2) A recognized exchange must monitor the conduct of its members and enforce the requirements set under subsection (1), either - (a) directly, or - (b) indirectly through a regulation services provider. - (3) If a recognized exchange has entered into a written agreement under section 7.2, the recognized exchange must adopt requirements, as determined necessary by the regulation services provider, that govern the recognized exchange and the conduct of the exchange's members, and that enable the regulation services provider to effectively monitor trading on the exchange and across marketplaces. - 7.2 Agreement between a Recognized Exchange and a Regulation Services Provider A recognized exchange that monitors the conduct of its members indirectly through a regulation services provider must enter into a written agreement with the regulation services provider which provides that the regulation services provider will: - (a) monitor the conduct of the members of the recognized exchange, - (b) monitor the compliance of the recognized exchange with the requirements set under subsection 7.1(3), and - (c) enforce the requirements set under subsection 7.1(1).

-- (b) that the regulation services provider will enforce the requirements set under subsection 7.1(1); - (c) that the recognized exchange will transmit to the regulation services provider the information required by Part 11 of NI 21-101 and any other information reasonably required to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, and - (ii) the conduct of the recognized exchange, as applicable; and - (d) that the recognized exchange will comply with all orders or directions made by the regulation services provider.
+- 7.2.1 Obligations of a Recognized Exchange to a Regulation Services Provider A recognized exchange that has entered into a written agreement with a regulation services provider must - (a) transmit to the regulation services provider the information required under Part 11 of NI 21-101 and any information reasonably required by the regulation services provider in the form and manner requested by the regulation services provider to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, including the compliance of marketplace participants with the requirements set under subsection 7.1(1), and - (ii) the conduct of the recognized exchange, including the compliance of the recognized exchange with the requirements set under subsection 7.1(3); and - (b) comply with all orders or directions made by the regulation services provider.